 - Provide a project that offers students an opportunity to work both independently and as part of a team.

-- Provide a project that minimizes the need to deal with sensitive, proprietary, or confidential information: These types of projects are taken on now and then, but they add complexities that are difficult for students to deal with in a university setting: If these issues must be considered, they should becompletely worked out before the project starts.
+- Provide a project that minimizes the need to deal with sensitive, proprietary, or confidential information.
+These types of projects are taken on now and then, but they add complexities that are difficult for students to deal with in a university setting.
+If these issues must be considered, they should be completely worked out before the project starts.
 Please realize that a university environment is probably not the best venue for keeping information confidential!
-And we presently cannot perform any projects involving national security interests or classified information.
+Capstone is presently unable to undertake any projects involving national security interests or classified information.